microsoft/DialoGPT/README.md

 ## News ##

+***(Update 07/08/2020) The 6K multi-ref test set has been released!***

+To generate the data, pleaser run `demo.py` and set the data option to 'full', the generated 6k multi-ref test set will be located at

+`./data/test.refs.txt`

 ***(Update 03/10/2020) Model cards available in Huggingface Transformers!***

 Please check out our model cards in huggingface Transformers repository.
 With several lines of code it should be pretty straighforward to play with the DialoGPT interactively.